ipedro/Inspector/README.md

 - Showing/hide all layers by pressing <kbd>Ctrl</kbd> + <kbd>Shift</kbd> + <kbd>9</kbd>.

+- Give your custom actions any key commands you want.

 ### iPhones

 Unlike the [iPhone Simulator](#ios-simulators-and-ipads), physical iPhones do not support key commands, so we need something else.